 What Are Root Canals?

-At the middle of every tooth there is a soft area known as the pulp which consists of the nerves, blood vessels and connective tissues.
+In the middle of every tooth, there is a soft area known as the pulp which consists of the nerves, blood vessels and connective tissues.
 This is the most essential component of your tooth.
-This important element is protected by the tooth's dentine an enamel.
+This important element is protected by the tooth's dentine and enamel.

 The pulp of your tooth can get infected causing damage, which could potentially kill the entire tooth.

-Through out the your root canal procedure, we extract the pulp from the damaged tooth, clean away any residual tissues and complete the procedure by sealing or caping the tooth with either a filling or dental crown.
+Throughout your root canal procedure, we extract the pulp from the damaged tooth, clean away any residual tissues and complete the procedure by sealing or capping the tooth with either a filling or dental crown.
 This procedure helps to prevent the need for an extraction.